-Don’t know the difference between a Facebook Page and a Facebook Group?
-Are you deciding how often you need to post?
-Be sure to ask us for help!
-If you have questions, if you need a more thorough explanation or if you just want to talk social with us, give us a shout.
+Don’t know the difference between a Facebook page and a Facebook group?
+Having trouble deciding how often you need to post?
+Ask us for help!
+If you have questions, need a more thorough explanation or if you just want to talk social with us, give us a shout:

 VCUarts Communications Office

 Social Media Strategist

 Posting consistently is important to social media success.
 While you may not need to post every day, depending on the social network – you must be able to continuously support the efforts of your account.

 Take advantage of opportunities to post timely content.
 Capitalize on the moment by posting in real-time with posts from shows, students working in the studio, events, and lectures sponsored by your department.
 (For instance, posting images of a show installation with details about the opening could bring out more people.)